-The University Senate is the highest forum for decision-making and deliberation at the university level being invested with the exercise, under the law, of university autonomy.
-The main documents and issues under discussion by the Senate concern institutional strategies, regulations and methodologies of organization and functioning, assurance of the quality of teaching and research activity, budget, and budget implementation, as well as organization of institutional structures.
-Senate rulings are binding on the academic community.
+The University Senate is the highest forum of decision-making and deliberation at the level of the university, being invested with the exercise, under the law, of the university autonomy.
+The main documents and issues subject to debate by the Senate concern institutional strategies, regulations and methodologies of organization and functioning, quality assurance of teaching and research activity, budget, and budgetary execution, as well as the organization of institutional structures.
+The decisions of the Senate are binding on the academic community.

-The University Senate is made up of 75% of the representatives of the teaching and research staff and 25% of the student representatives, with 25 members in the 2020-2024 mandate.
-The university senate is headed by a president, elected by secret ballot by members and representing the body headed in relation to the rector, executive leadership, academic community, and other stakeholders.
+The university Senate is made up of 75% of the representatives of the teaching and research staff and 25% of the students' representatives, having, in the 2020-2024 mandate, 25 members.
+The university Senate is run by a president, elected by secret ballot by the members and who represents the body run in relation to the rector, the executive leadership, the academic community, and other stakeholders.

-The Senate meetings are attended by members of the Senate, established by universal, direct and secret suffrage of all teachers and researchers, respectively of all students, all faculties being represented on the share-parts of representation.
-Permanent guests are invited to meetings, the President of the Honorary Senate, the Rector, the Vice-rectors, the Deans of the faculties, Chief Administrative Officer, the Chief Accountant, the Legal Adviser of the institution and the union representative.
-With the approval of the University Senate, the directors of the departments and any other person from the institution or outside the institution may participate as guests.
+The Senate meetings are attended by the members of the Senate, established by universal, direct, and secret suffrage of all teaching staff and tenured researchers, respectively of all students, all faculties being represented on quotas of representation.
+There are permanent guests at the meetings, the president of the honorary senate, the rector, the vice-rectors, the deans of the faculties, the general administrative director, the chief accountant, the legal adviser of the institution and the representative of the trade union.
+With the approval of the University Senate, the directors of the departments, as well as any other person from the institution or outside of it, may participate as guests.